kristinemlarson/gnssrefl/README.md

 *Non-Python Code*

-**All executables must be stored in the EXE directory.**  If you do not define EXE, it will look for them in your local working directory.
-The Fortran translators are much faster than using python.
-We now advocate using the hybrid translator option, which links to the Fortran internally.
-Using true python to translate a high-rate GPS file is impossibly slow.
+**All executables must be stored in the EXE directory.**  If you do not define EXE,

-* Required Translator for compressed (Hatanaka) RINEX files.
+* Required translator for compressed (Hatanaka) RINEX files.
 CRX2RNX, http://terras.gsi.go.jp/ja/crx2rnx.html.

-* Optional Fortran RINEX Translator for GPS. **The executable must be called gpsSNR.e.** For the code: https://github.com/kristinemlarson/gpsonlySNR

-* Optional Fortran RINEX translator for multi-GNSS. **The executable must be called gnssSNR.e** For the code: https://github.com/kristinemlarson/gnssSNR

 * Optional datatool, **teqc**, is highly recommended.
 There is a list of static executables at the bottom of [this page](http://www.unavco.org/software/data-processing/teqc/teqc.html).